AB3478/PyBer_Analysis/README.md

 ## Recommendations

-1. Additional advertising, hiring drivers, and reducing costs for rural customers may help increase the demand and total fares PyBer earns from rural cities.
+1. Additional advertising, reducing costs for rural customers, and hiring more drivers may help increase the demand and total fares PyBer earns from rural cities.
-2. The greatest demand and total fares are generated from urban cities.
-PyBer should primarily focus on expanding to other urban cities in effort to generate further profits
+2. Currently, the greatest demand and total fares are generated from urban cities.
+PyBer should primarily focus on expanding to other urban cities in effort to grow profits
 3. Lastly,